+Swollen ears can have a lot of causes, so it is important that you aren't trying a home remedy for your dog's swollen ears without talking to a veterinarian first and getting her advice.
 Although dogs can't tell you what's wrong, when they have an ear problem it's usually not hard to guess.
-Habitual scratching or head shaking are two of the most common signs that your dog is experiencing aural discomfort.
-If his ear flap is swollen, it's important to determine the cause to know whether a dog swollen ear flap home treatment is in order.
+Habitual ear scratching or head shaking are two of the most common signs that your dog is experiencing aural discomfort.
+Other signs to look out for include discharge and odor from the ear, as well as scabbing around the ear.

-Dog ear hematoma home treatment
+Dog ear hematoma treatment

 Occasionally, violent head shaking and scratching can cause a blood vessel in your dog's ear to rupture and cause a blood blister known as a hematoma.
 There is often an underlying cause when this happens, such as an ear infection or a foreign body in the ear.
 If your dog has an ear hematoma, you must seek treatment from your veterinarian to resolve the issue, even if it is only a small hematoma.
 Untreated, aural hematomas can leave severe scarring that results in permanent hearing loss or an unsightly "cauliflower ear."
 It can also encourage an environment in which yeast and bacteria can multiply rapidly, causing recurrent ear infections that can come from common causes such as yeast infections.

 Your veterinarian can perform a minor surgical procedure on the hematoma to relieve the pressure and prevent it from filling up again.
 During the healing process, pain-relieving medications may be recommended by your veterinarian to keep your dog comfortable.
 It's important not to use any medication that is intended for humans unless your veterinarian specifically recommends it for your dog.
 If there are any underlying causes for the aural hematoma, your veterinarian can also treat that to try to prevent reoccurrence.